aleesang/milestone-project-three/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) was used to predominately build the code on Mac.
 - [GitPod](https://www.gitpod.io/) was used in the beginning of the project for code management as it's linked directly in the github repository.
 Switched to VS Code shortly after due to convenience.
 - [GitHub](https://github.com/) was used for version control and repository housing.
-- [Heroku](https://heroku.com) was used for deployment of website.
+- [Heroku](https://heroku.com) was used for the deployment of website.

 ## Testing
 #### Manual Testing
 Manual testing conducted were as follows:
 - Tested navigation menu and hyperlinks work on every page and through the hamburger menu when screen is re-sized for mobile view.
-- Tested CRUD funcationality and ensure the basic functionality was passing correctly in the mongo database (Explained more below)
+- Tested CRUD funcationality and ensured the basic functionality was passing correctly in the mongo database
     - **Genre Page** (Any one of the genres) - Made sure that genres were being collected and displayed correctly
     - **All Songs** - Made sure the songs were being sorted by last added, so users could find songs they just added recently and easily
-    - **View Song** - When user clicks on View Song Button that they are presented with more information of the song and a music player to play song.
+    - **View Song** - When user clicks on View Song Button that they are presented with more information of the song and the spotify music player to play song.
-    - **Edit Song** - Made sure that when the user clicks edit, that all current information is displayed in form fields and the user can simply overwrite the information and click save to submit the changes.
+    - **Edit Song** - Made sure that when the user clicks edit, that all current information is displayed in form fields already and the user can simply overwrite the information and click save to submit the changes.
     - **Delete Song** - Made sure that when a user clicks on Delete that a prompt pops up via Modal to confirm they want to remove the song from the library.
     - **Add Song** - When a user clicks Add Song from the navigation menu, that the form is empty and allows users to enter information in the form fields.
 When trying to submit the form, the user will get an error if any field is left blank.
 Also will get an error if wrong type of text is being inputted (eg. URL in a Text Field instead of the URL field).
 If a user is successful, the form routes to All Songs Page where their song appears first in the list.
 - Tested the responsiveness of the website on different browsers and devices to ensure the grid system I chose to use via Materialize was responsive at different screen sizes.